Clod/Grain-QR-Detection/flask_app/README.md

 ### Deployment Script

 1.  **Configure the Script:**
-    Open `flask_app/deploy_to_gcp.sh` and edit the variables at the top to match your environment:
+    Open `deploy_to_gcp.sh` and edit the variables at the top to match your environment:
     *   `PROJECT_ID`: Your Google Cloud Project ID.
     *   `IMAGE_NAME`: The desired name for your Docker image.
     *   `SERVICE_NAME`: The name for your Cloud Run service.